Axia-Tech/AXIA-wiki/docs/maintain/maintain-index.md

 slug: ../maintain-index
 ---

-Welcome to the network maintainers section of the AXIACoin wiki.
+Welcome to the network maintainers section of the AXIA wiki.
 Here you will find information and guides to set up a node and run the network.

 ## Node

-- [Networks Guide](maintain-networks.md) - A list of the available AXIACoin networks that you can connect to with a node.
+- [Networks Guide](maintain-networks.md) - A list of the available AXIA networks that you can connect to with a node.
 - [Set up a Full Node](maintain-sync.md) - Get up and started by syncing a full node for the AXIALunar network.
-The steps in the guide will broadly apply also to any Substrate-based network (like AXIACoin).
+The steps in the guide will broadly apply also to any Substrate-based network (like AXIA).
 - [Set up WSS using Nginx](maintain-wss.md) - Set up a Secure WebSockets server for your node's WebSockets connection.